veigajoao/Cubensis/README.md

 The main insight is to use the tech stack that Uniswap V3 built for tracking liquidity across different price `ticks` to track limit order book activity.

 Each pool is composed of 2 assets `A` and `B`.
-There are different price tickets for the asset pairs, each `tick` represents a 0.0001% increment in price between two points on an asset pair's graph.
+There are different price tickets for the asset pairs, each `tick` represents a 0.001% increment in price between two points on an asset pair's graph.

 Any time a user sets a limit order, they select an amount of liquidity and a `tick` value to set their limit orders at.
-The contract first checks if there is enough opposite side liquidity at that `tick` or at a better priced `tick` than the one requested by the user.
+The contract first checks if there is enough opposite side liquidity at that `tick`.
 If it can find such a `tick`, then it will execute the trade on that `tick`, otherwise, it is going to provide liquidity on that `tick` and create an NFT for the user representing their newly created liquidity position.

+The main goal of this project is to provide the basis for a fully on chain orderbook protocol.
+This project can then be adapted for deployed on privacy preserving EVMs to constitute a **true source of dark liquidity on chain**.

 ### TODO
 - [x] Build price conversion engine - Built using fixed point math